-For the past 50 years, artists have used AI to create.
-One of the most prominent examples of this is the work of AARON, the program written by Harold Cohen.
-Another is the case of Lillian Schwartz, a pioneer in the use of computer graphics in art, who also experimented with AI.
+For the past 50 years, artists have used AI to create, marks Ahmed Elgammal, a doctoral professor in the Department of Computer Science at Rutgers University.
+According to Elgammal, one of the most prominent examples of this is the work of AARON, the program written by Harold Cohen; another is the case of Lillian Schwartz, a pioneer in the use of computer graphics in art, who also experimented with AI.
 What, then, sparked the speculations mentioned above about Portrait of Edmond Belamy?
 “The auctioned work at Christie’s is part of a new wave of AI art that has appeared in recent years.
-Traditionally, artists who use computers to generate art need to write detailed code that specifies the ‘rules for the desired aesthetic’”, explains Ahmed Elgammal, a doctoral professor in the Department of Computer Science at Rutgers University.
+Traditionally, artists who use computers to generate art need to write detailed code that specifies the ‘rules for the desired aesthetic’”, explains Elgammal.
 “In contrast, what characterizes this new wave is that the algorithms are set up by the artists to ‘learn’ the aesthetics by looking at many images using machine-learning technology.
-The algorithm then generates new images that follow the aesthetics it had learned”, adds Elgammal.
+The algorithm then generates new images that follow the aesthetics it had learned”, he adds.
 The most used tool for this is GANS, an acronym for Generative Adversarial Networks, introduced by Ian Goodfellow in 2014.
 In the case of Portrait of Edmond Belamy, the collective Obvious used a database of fifteen thousand portraits painted between the 14th and 20th centuries.
 From this collection, the algorithm fails in making correct imitations of the pre-curated input, and instead generates distorted images, notes the professor.

 “It’s entirely plausible that AI will become more common in art as the technology becomes more widely available”, says art critic and former Frieze editor, Dan Fox, in an interview for arte!brasileiros.
 “Most likely, AI will simply co-exist alongside painting, video, sculpture, performance, sound and whatever else artists want to use”, he adds.
 Fox also points out that we must not forget that “the average artist, at the moment, isn’t able to afford access to this technology.
 Most can barely afford their rent and bills.
 This world of auction prices is so utterly divorced from the average artist’s life right now that I think you have to acknowledge that whoever is currently working with AI is coming from a position of economic power or access to research institutions”.
 While enthusiasm for Portrait of Edmond Belamy may be lulled by motives for progress and yearning for “the future” and innovation, the art critic indicates that, behind the smoke and mirrors, in the end, “AI will be of interest to the art industry if human beings can make money from it”.